Sircjarr/Kt-Cmd-Args-Parser/README.md

 error: Positional arg(s) not provided: DEST
 ```

-# Tests
+## Tests
+There are 40+ [unit tests](src/test/kotlin) covering all features and error handling.

-# Importing the library
+## Importing the library

-# Todo
+## Todo
 - [ ] Optional positonals
 - [ ] Arbitrary # of positional args
 - [ ] Arbitrary # of optional values
 - [ ] Bash-style regex string parsing
 - [ ] Customizable `--help` command formatting
 - [ ] Range or other arg validation info in `--help`
-- [ ] Embedded subcommands eg,
+- [ ] Embedded subcommands

-# Contributing
+## Contributing
 MRs and creating issues are more than welcome

-# Aknowledgement
+## Aknowledgement
-Thanks to [kotlin-argparser](https://github.com/xenomachina/kotlin-argparser) for the inspiration of this project
+Thanks to [kotlin-argparser](https://github.com/xenomachina/kotlin-argparser) for the inspiration of this project.

+If this project caught your interest enough to star or contribute in any way — thank you!